tpm-rs/governance/org-docs/CONTRIBUTOR-LICENSE-AGREEMENT.md

 Agreement.

-* “Project” means any of the repositories owned or managed by the TPM-RS Github Organization in which software or documentation is offered under any approved license described in the [TPM-RS Charter](./CHARTER.md).
+* “Project” means any of the repositories owned or managed by the TPM-RS Github Project in which software or documentation is offered under any approved license described in the [TPM-RS Charter](./CHARTER.md).

 * “Submit” is the act of uploading, submitting, transmitting, or distributing